screenpages/amazon-payments-magento-plugin/README.md

 ## Welcome to the Amazon Payments plugin for the Magento eCommerce platform.
 ### Installation
-* To install, use the download links above to download a tar.gz or .zip archive
+* To install, click the Download Zip button and save to your local machine
+* Transfer the zip file to your Magento webserver
 * Unpack the archive in the root directory of your Magento instance
 * Flush your Magento caches
 ** In the admin page for your Magento instance, navigate to System->Cache Management